-For more information, refer to the appropriate performance division or Guidelines for Bits in Pennsylvania 4-H Horse Shows (available from county extension offices or on the website).
+For more information, refer to the appropriate performance division or Guidelines for Bits in Pennsylvania 4-H Horse Shows (available from county extension offices or on the Sharepoint and Cloverlink websites).

-27. Bitless bridles other than non- mechanical hackamores/bosals are considered non-traditional equipment and may be penalized at the judge's discretion.
+25. Bitless bridles other than non- mechanical hackamores/bosals are considered non-traditional equipment and may be penalized at the judge's discretion.

-28. No horse or pony may be shown with their tongues tied down or with their mouths tied shut.
+26. No horse or pony may be shown with their tongues tied down or with their mouths tied shut.
 The correct use of a cavesson does not constitute tying a mouth shut.